Learning low-rank latent mesoscale structures in networks: Methods

-We employ an approach that is based on \textit{motif sampling}~\cite{lyu2019sampling} both to choose an ordering of the nodes in a $k$-node subgraph and to ensure that we sample connected subgraphs from sparse networks.
-The key idea is to consider the random $k$-node subgraph that we obtain by first sampling a copy of a `template' subgraph uniformly at random and including all edges between the sampled nodes of the network.
+We employ an approach that is based on \textit{motif sampling}~\cite{lyu2023sampling} both to choose an ordering of the nodes of a $k$-node subgraph and to ensure that we sample connected subgraphs from sparse networks.
+The key idea is to consider the random $k$-node subgraph that we obtain by sampling a copy of a `template' subgraph uniformly at random from a network.
+(We sample the nodes uniformly at random and include all of the network's edges between those sampled nodes.)
 We take such a template to be a `$k$-path'.
-A sequence $\x=(x_{1},\ldots,x_{k})$ of $k$ (not necessarily distinct) nodes is a \textit{$k$-walk} if $x_{i}$ and $x_{i+1}$ are adjacent for all $i \in \{1, \ldots, k-1\}$.
+A sequence $\x = (x_{1},\ldots,x_{k})$ of $k$ (not necessarily distinct) nodes is a \textit{$k$-walk} if $x_{i}$ and $x_{i+1}$ are adjacent for all $i \in \{1, \ldots, k-1\}$.
 A $k$-walk is a \textit{$k$-path} if all nodes in the walk are distinct (see Figure~\ref{fig:subgraphs}).
 For each $k$-path $\x=(x_{1},\ldots,x_{k})$, we define the corresponding mesoscale patch of a network to be the $k \times k$ matrix $A_{\x}$ such that $A_{\x}(i,j) = 1$ if nodes $x_{i}$ and $x_{j}$ are adjacent and $A_{\x}(i,j) = 0$ if they are not adjacent.
-This is the adjacency matrix of the $k$-node subgraph of the network with nodes $x_{1},\ldots,x_{k}$. \commHL{ {One can use one of the} Markov-chain Monte Carlo (MCMC) algorithms for motif sampling from~\cite{lyu2019sampling} {to efficiently and uniformly randomly sample a} $k$-walk from a sparse network.
+This is the adjacency matrix of the $k$-node subgraph of the network with nodes $x_{1},\ldots,x_{k}$. {One can use one of the} Markov-chain Monte Carlo (MCMC) algorithms for motif sampling from~\cite{lyu2023sampling} {to efficiently and uniformly randomly sample a} $k$-walk from a sparse network.
 By only accepting samples in which the $k$-walk has $k$ distinct nodes (i.e., so that it is $k$-path), we efficiently sample a uniformly random $k$-path from a network, as long as $k$ is not too large.
 If $k$ is too large, one has to `reject' too many samples of $k$-walks that are not $k$-paths.
 The expected number of rejected samples is approximately the number of $k$-walks divided by the number of $k$-paths.
-The number of $k$-walks in a network grows monotonically with $k$, but the number of $k$-paths can decrease with $k$ and it becomes identically $0$ if $k$ exceeds the shortest-path diameter of the network.
-(See Section~\ref{section:MCMC} of the SI for a detailed discussion.)
-Consequently, by repeatedly sampling $k$-{paths} $\x$, we obtain a data set of mesoscale patches $A_{\x}$ of a network. }
+The number of $k$-walks in a network grows monotonically with $k$, but the number of $k$-paths can decrease with $k$.
+(See {Appendix}~\ref{section:MCMC} of the SI for a detailed discussion.)
+Consequently, by repeatedly sampling $k$-{paths} $\x$, we obtain a data set of mesoscale patches $A_{\x}$ of a network.